lixpaulian/stm32f7-uart/README.md

 The driver supports RS-485 half-duplex operation.
 There are several aspects to consider:

 POSIX does not support explicitely RS-485 mode, therefore RS-485 operation must be activated when instantiating the driver.
-For RS-485 mode, the `uart`constructor must be provided with two additional parameters: `bool is_rs485` and `uint32_t rs485_de_params`.
-The first parameter is obvious, while the second is a composite of a) the driver enable polarity (`true` or `false`), b) the driver enable assertion time and c) the driver enable deassertion time:
+For RS-485 mode, the `uart`constructor must be provided with an additional parameter: `uint32_t rs485_params` which is a composite of several flags:

+* b0: if true, RS-485/RS-422 mode, otherwise RS-232
+* b1: if true, half_duplex mode (i.e. RS-485), otherwise RS-422
+* b2: if true, Data Enable polarity pin is high
+* b3 - b7: reserved
+* b8 - b15: Data Enable pin Assertion Time (in UART sample intervals)
+* b16 - b23: Data Enable pin Deassertion Time (in UART sample intervals)

 ```c
 #define TX_BUFFER_SIZE 200